 Clinical experiences, including integrated clinical experiences tied to various didactic courses, are interspersed throughout the curriculum to facilitate the integration of academic information with clinical practice.
 Full-time clinical experiences begin in the second half of Fall II, continue in Summer II, and culminate in Spring III.
-These occur in health care institutions throughout the country and abroad, comprising a total of 36 weeks.
+All of these clinical education experiences are full-time in health care institutions throughout the country and abroad, comprising a total of 36 weeks.